 I built the circuit on prototyping board that I cut down to size after building, and then used some heat shrink tubing to tidy it up.
 A quick note about that prototyping board– it rocks!
 Couple it with some 24ga tinned bus wire and some Hakko wire cutters to cut it to the size you want and you can build a lot of things!
 I’ve used these exact parts to build the pluggable filters on the Multiband BITX40 conversion as well as several other small boards including this one.

 As you can see, the PTT amplifier plugs in between the PTT from the microphone and the BITX40 PTT connector.
-12v is provided by the same circuit that connects to the power switch and the LM7805 that powers the QRP Labs VFO at the front of the radio.
+5v is provided by the the LM7805 that powers the QRP Labs VFO at the front of the radio.

 When in operation with a standard microphone, there’s no difference in BITX40 PTT operation.
 The PTT circuit is now sensitive enough to be triggered by the opto-isolator in most digital interfaces.
 I’m using the Easy-Digi interface that’s sold on Ebay, and a USB to Serial adapter as outlined on this previous post.
 I’ve have confirmed that PTT now works as controlled by the PC.
 You’ll need to make sure that your digital interface does not share the PTT ground with audio ground, however.